-The Haut-Kœnigsbourg Castle is one of the most visited tourist locations in France, with nearly 500,000 visitors each year.
+The Haut-Kœnigsbourg Castle is one of France’s most visited tourist locations, with nearly 500,000 visitors annually.
 Perched at 747 metres high, it dominates the Rhineland Plain, watching over all the roads leading to Lorraine or crossing Alsace.

 The three castles of Ribeauvillé

-Ribeauvillé and its vicinity were the possession of the powerful Lords of Ribeaupierre, a local dynasty who built the three castles which still dominate the town.
+Ribeauvillé and its vicinity were the possession of the powerful Lords of Ribeaupierre, a local dynasty who built the three castles that still dominate the town.
 The ruins are accessible by hiking footpaths from the town.

-The Saint-Ulrich castle (left) is by far the most impressive, although the smallest at 528 metres.
+- The Saint-Ulrich castle (left) is by far the most impressive, although the smallest at 528 metres.
 Saint Ulrich is also the oldest: its construction started in the 11th century.
 The castle features three architectural styles: Romanesque, Gothic and Early Renaissance.

-The Girsberg castle (centre), built in the 13th century by the Ribeaupierre, was given to house the knights of Girsberg in 1304.
+- The Girsberg castle (centre), built in the 13th century by the Ribeaupierre, was given to house the knights of Girsberg in 1304.

-The Haut-Ribeaupierre castle (top right) is the highest of the three at 642 metres.
+- The Haut-Ribeaupierre castle (top right) is the highest of the three at 642 metres.
 Only the circular keep stands today, on top of which there is a commanding view over the Alsace Plain and the Black Forest (Germany) in the distance.

-Continuing along the Alsace Wine Route towards the south, the next village of Husseren-les-Chateaux marks the highest point of the tourist itinerary (387 metres), from where you can admire the harmonious mixture of steep hillsides and gentle rolling fields.
+Continuing along the Alsace Wine Route towards the south, the next village of Husseren-les-Chateaux marks the highest point of the tourist itinerary (387 metres), from where you can admire the harmonious mixture of steep hillsides and gently rolling fields.
 This countryside is protected by the three castles of Eguisheim, which stand atop the hill of Schollsberg at almost 600 metres high.

 The hill of the castles belonged to the powerful Eguisheim-Dabo family.
 The extinction of the Dabo-Eguisheim dynasty in 1225 initiated the deterioration of the political situation.

-The castles were burned during the “War of the Six Deniers” (1466), in a disagreement between the bourgeois of Mulhouse and the local gentry, and they were never rebuilt.
+The castles were burned during the “War of the Six Deniers” (1466) in a disagreement between the bourgeois of Mulhouse and the local gentry, and they were never rebuilt.

 The castles of Haut-Eguisheim can be accessed from the Route des Cinq Châteaux from Husseren-les-Châteaux (D14) or after Wintzenheim in the Saint-Gilles locality (D417).
-From the carpark in the middle of the forest, it takes fifteen minutes to reach the castles on foot, and an hour and a half to visit them.
+From the car park in the middle of the forest, it takes fifteen minutes to reach the castles on foot and an hour and a half to visit them.

 The Hohlandsbourg Castle

 The imposing Hohlandsbourg castle was built in 1279 by Siegfried de Gundolsheim, provost-marshal of the city of Colmar, to become the residence of the seigniory of the Habsburg family.
-Unlike the surrounding castles, it was not built in sandstone from the Vosges, but rather in granite.
+Unlike the surrounding castles, it was not built in sandstone from the Vosges but rather in granite.

 At 620 metres high, it provided a good view for its occupants to watch over the city of Colmar, which the bourgeois residents of Colmar did not appreciate at all.
-They revolted in 1281 and burned down the castle, with the help of the great bailiff Otton von Ochenstein.
+They revolted in 1281 and burned down the castle with the help of the great bailiff Otton von Ochenstein.

-The castle fell under the control of the Austrian city of Ensisheim (Upper Alsace) in 1303, before being given in fief to the Ribeaupierre family by Duke Rudolf IV of Habsburg in 1363, and then to the Counts of Lupfen in 1410 who extended it.
+The castle fell under the control of the Austrian city of Ensisheim (Upper Alsace) in 1303 before being given in fief to the Ribeaupierre family by Duke Rudolf IV of Habsburg in 1363 and then to the Counts of Lupfen in 1410, who extended it.

 The Pflixbourg Castle

-The Pflixbourg castle is not visible from the Alsace Plain, but can be found along the road that crosses through the Munster Valley, which it towers above at 454 metres high.
+The Pflixbourg castle is not visible from the Alsace Plain but can be found along the road that crosses through the Munster Valley, which it towers above at 454 metres high.